-There are a number of check and steps you can perform yourself to narrow down the problem or in some cases even fix it.
+There are many check and steps you can perform yourself to narrow down the problem or, in some cases, even fix it.
 The following steps will help you troubleshoot and isolate Volkswagen transmission problems.

 How to Reset VW Transmission Adaptive Settings

 - Turn the ignition on without starting the engine.
 If your VW has start/stop, press it twice without pressing the brake pedal.

 - Immediately press the gas pedal to the floor and keep it pressed for 20 seconds.